wiltonwu/nexa/README.md

 * "Alexa, ask NASDAQ for some recommended stocks."

 ## Development
 Nexa is written in python 2.7 and hosted on Amazon Web Services.
-Nexa primarily uses the [NASDAQ API](https://github.com/nasdaq/hack).
+Nexa primarily uses the [NASDAQ API](https://github.com/nasdaq/hack) for stock information retrevial.
 It also utilizes tensorflow to create the personalized stock recommendations with machine learning.

 ## Creators
 Nexa was developed by Wilton Wu, Justin Lu, Lawrence Jiang, and Ingrid Wu from the University of California, Berkeley for [Cal Hacks 4.0](https://calhacks.io/)